starphillips/BristolOpenData/docs/implementation.md

   <tr>
     <td> Error 2:3, 7:9, 8:9 </td>
     <td> 'navigator' is not defined.  (no-undef) </td>
-    <td> The navigator object is provided in the web browser to access browser-specific features, i.e. a user's geolocation. </td>
+    <td> The 'navigator' object is provided in the web browser to access browser-specific features, i.e. a user's geolocation. </td>
   </tr>

   <tr>